The Testimony Of Bill Greguska (Share Your Story)

 All pain had engulfed me so deeply within their grasp that thoughts of suicide plagued my mind more often than I would like to admit.
 But as difficult as those times were, they served a purpose: they brought me face-to-face with rock-bottom; an abyss so deep and unforgiving that surrender became not only necessary but also liberating.
 But finally, on June 25th, 1986–at the Gemini alcohol and drug treatment program–something extraordinary happened; Jesus came into my life.

-In the midst of despair and darkness, Jesus stepped in with His unwavering love and offered me hope when all seemed lost.
+In despair and darkness, Jesus stepped in with His unwavering love and offered me hope when all seemed lost.
 It was through this encounter with Him that I discovered a strength within myself that I never knew existed.
 He lifted me up from the depths of despair and ignited a fire in my soul – a newfound determination to leave behind the destructive patterns that held me captive for far too long.
 Jesus became my guiding light on this journey towards recovery.
 His teachings resonated deep within my heart as He showed me compassion during moments when self-forgiveness seemed impossible.
-Through his grace-filled presence in my life, he reminded me constantly that redemption is possible not only for me, but for anyone wanting to get right with God.
+Through his grace-filled presence in my life, he reminded me constantly that redemption is possible not only for me but for anyone wanting to get right with God.

 It wasn’t just a casual commitment or mere lip service like in the past; it was a profound surrender born out of desperation and fueled by faith.
 How Jesus came into my life is a story of His divine intervention and relentless love.
 The Holy Spirit prompted me into action when all previous attempts to get my life on track failed, whispering hope into the depths of my soul.
 I gave my life to Jesus and became born again, shedding the chains that held me captive for far too long.
 Many people tried to help me over the years, like links in a chain leading me closer to redemption.
 It was through organizations like N.A. and A.A., where I found peace amongst kindred spirits who understood my struggles, that prepared me to accept Jesus Christ as my Savior.

 After abusing alcohol and drugs for what felt like an eternity growing up, I reached a tipping point where I realized that my life needed significant overhauling – not just superficial changes but an entire transformation from within.
-God did not wave a magic wand over me to make everything perfect overnight, but He lovingly guided me towards healing step by step.
+God did not wave a magic wand over me to make everything perfect overnight, but God lovingly guided me toward healing step by step.
 Through hearing His word preached with unwavering passion, reading His Word with hungry eyes eager for truth, and submitting myself wholeheartedly to His will even when it seemed impossible or uncomfortable, I started experiencing glimpses of how extraordinary life could be with God at the helm.
 The inner peace and contentment that had eluded me throughout my tumultuous journey began coming back to me in little increments.
-(1 John 1:9) I became very transparent because I knew that unconfessed sin was going to be a road block to my recovery.
+(1 John 1:9) I became very transparent because I knew that unconfessed sin was going to be a roadblock to my recovery.
 I confessed all my sins, and God forgave me of all my sins, yet with some of the sins, there were still consequences I had to deal with, such as homelessness, broken dreams, etc. But even with the consequences, I can again say God was with me and working in me.

 3. How My Life Changed Because Of Jesus.